Simple and tight device-independent security proofs: Preliminaries

 \subsection{Non-local games}

-We consider general two-player non-local games $G$ and treat them as equivalent to bipartite Bell inequalities.
+We consider general two-player non-local games $G$.
 In a game $G$, the two players, Alice and Bob, share a bipartite quantum state.
 Given a question for Alice and a question for Bob, they can choose how to measure their parts of the state, and then use the measurements outcomes to supply an answer each.
 They win if their answers fulfil a pre-defined requirement, called the winning criterion.